 Low lunges over the step (32 each side)

 Running Man (16 reps each side)

 Go back to the knee-ups and repeat the entire set starting with the other lead leg.

 The pace is really fast.
 Try to keep up with the team.
 Somehow Cathe manages to talk during this entire section and doesn’t even sound winded.
 I work out 5-7 days a week and am winded like I’ve been sprinting for half an hour at this point.

-You’ve been working out for about 15 minutes.
-Seems like a lot longer, right?
+At this point you’ve been working out for about 15 minutes.
+It’ll seem like a LOT longer, though.

 Compound Strength Training on the Step

 Now go get another set of risers so that you have 3 on each side.
 (If you don’t own enough risers you can get another set here.
 You’ll also need an 8 lb. dumbbell.

 Low pulse lunges and squats with an overhead press over the step